osg-htc/k8s-hackathon-training/clusters/README.md

         kubectl -n flux-system get gitrepo

+You should see a line showing that the GitRepository object is ready, such as:

+        NAME                     URL                                                       AGE    READY   STATUS
+        k8s-hackathon-training   ssh://git@github.com/osg-htc/k8s-hackathon-training.git   3m4s   True    stored artifact for revision 'main@sha1:ebdc88552e4c4889439f48dff208a49e9da9f42a'

-7. Check to see that Flux is succeeding to deploy Kubernetes objects based on the state of the GitHub repository:
+7. Check to see that Flux is successfully deploying Kubernetes objects based on the state of the GitHub repository:

         kubectl -n flux-system get ks

+You should see a line showing that the Flux Kustomization object is ready, such as:

+        NAME          AGE     READY   STATUS
+        flux-system   5m33s   True    Applied revision: main@sha1:ebdc88552e4c4889439f48dff208a49e9da9f42a